 If you have some questions, please try to find the answers in the manual first.
 There is a troubleshooting section and an index.
-If you can't find the answers, please do send an email from the website at www.hamcq.com using the 'contact us' box.
-Please do not call our 888 order line for technical support.
+If you can't find the answers, please go to the website at www.hamcq.com and use the 'contact' us box.
+Please do not call our 888 order line with technical questions.